 Portuguese for Foreigners

-Foreign students have the opportunity to learn Portuguese in three different ways:
+Foreign students have the opportunity to learn Portuguese in two different ways:

 – Portuguese as a Foreign Language is a 60-hour elective course to be taken during the regular semester at UFF, with classes twice a week.
 The tutor will assist international students individually according to a pre-determined schedule.
 This course deepens students’ knowledge of Portuguese.

 Foreign Languages Universalization Program (PULE)